 A. Directors are expected to attend each annual meeting of stockholders but are not required to do so.
-All of the Company's non-management Directors attended the 2020 annual meeting of stockholders via telephone due to the Covid-19 pandemic.
+All of the Company's Directors attended the 2021 annual meeting of stockholders.

 Q. Do the non-management Directors meet during the year in executive session?